I am basically a story teller using prints as my vocabulary.

 A linocut is a form of relief printing.
 Many people have made linoleum cuts in grammar school when they did Christmas cards in art class.
 Same thing!

 I use a special linoleum although it looks like the linoleum you walk on.
-I mount it on a piece of wood, usually MDF.
-Since it comes in either gray or adobe, I paint it black.
+Since it comes in either gray or adobe, I dye it mahogany.
 This allows me to see what I am cutting away.
 The artist must remember that everything cut away will be white and everything left will be covered with ink which will ultimately be transferred to paper.
 In addition, the artist must remember when the carving is printed - everything will be in reverse.
 So, for example, if there is writing in the design, you must remember to carve the letters backward!

 In order to carve, engrave or cut into the linoleum, the tools must be sharp and the linoleum warm.
 In the winter I use a pancake griddle or a wood stove to heat up the linoleum, in the summer I use the sun.
 I have heard that other artists use hair dryers or radiators.